4 Days in Tasmania: A Complete Road Trip Guide for Explorers

 National Park Pass

 If you’re eager to explore Tasmania’s stunning natural attractions, you’ll likely find yourself visiting several national parks.
 To gain access, you’ll need to purchase a national park pass.
 A daily pass is available granting you entry for a full 24 hours.
 However, if you plan to visit multiple parks, consider investing in a holiday parks pass.
 This option offers exceptional value, providing access to all national parks and is valid for 2 months.
-It’s particularly cost-effective if you’re traveling with at least one other person, as the pass covers vehicles with up to 8 passengers.
+It’s particularly cost-effective if you’re travelling with at least one other person, as the pass covers vehicles with up to 8 passengers.
 Passes can be bought online or in any national park’s visitor centre.

 4 Day Tasmania Itinerary